VERSIONS OF HELL

 THIRTY-ONE PLUS VERSIONS OF HELL

 Where is Hell?
 What is Hell?
-There are over 31 different versions of what Hell is that are commonly believed in Christianity and many more versions of what Hell are in non-Christian religion of the world.
+There are over 31 different versions of what Hell is that are commonly believed in Christianity and many more versions of what Hell is in non-Christian religion of the world.
 While some of the divisions have some features that are similar, they are all difference, and each division has sharp disagreements with all the other divisions.
 Those that believe any one of the thirty-one plus divisions of Hell are in conflict with all those that believe any of the other thirty plus divisions.
 It would not be possible for more than one of the many versions of Hell to be true.
 In the thousands of denominations around the world professing to be Christian there are countless divisions on what Hell is, where Hell is, who is over Hell, how long will Hell last, many others, with many others divisions of what Hell is in the non–Christian religions of the world; below is only thirty one of many very different, very conflating Hells.

 THREE CATHOLIC VERSIONS OF HELL